-Lamotrigine treats epilepsy by blocking the signals in the brain that trigger epileptic seizures (fits).
+- Lamorrigine treats epilepsy by blocking the signals i the brain that riigger epileptic seizures (fits).

-For adults and children aged 13 years and over.

-Lamotrigine can be used on its own or with other medicines, to treat epilepsy.
-Lamotrigine can also be used with other medicines to treat the seizures that occur with a condition called Lennox-Gastaut syndrome.
+For adults and children aged 13 years and over, Lamotrigine can be used on its own or with other medicines, to treat epilepsy.
+Lamotrigine can also be used with other medicines to treat the seizures that occur with a condition called Lennox-Gastaut swortome. - syndrome.

-For children aged between 2 and 12 years, Lamotrigine can be used with other medicines, to treat those conditions.
+For children aged between 2 and 12 years, For children aged between 2 and 12 years, Emotrigine can be used with other medicines, to treat those conditions.
 It can be used on its own to treat a type of epilepsy called typical absence seizures.